Skip to Content

 There is a metro bus that services the downtown Roanoke area as well as a commuter bus that links the Roanoke Valley with New River Valley.

 Travel Tip: Give yourself at least two or three days to explore Roanoke and the surrounding towns and villages.
 If you are passing through on the Blue Ridge Parkway, you may be tempted to pop into Roanoke for an afternoon.
-Sure, you can treat yourself to some fine beer and a stroll through the farmers’ market, but there is so much to do in Roanoke, VA that you will regret not spending more time there.
+Sure, you can treat yourself to some fine beer and a stroll through the farmers’ market, but there are so many things to do in Roanoke, VA that you will regret not spending more time there.
 Trust me!

-8 Perfect Things to do in Roanoke, VA
+The Best Things to Do in Roanoke VA

-Yes, there are more than 8, but we wanted to focus on our favorite things to do in this awesome mountain town.
-Here are some of the adventures that we enjoyed the most during our recent trip to Roanoke.
+Yes, there are more than 9, but we wanted to focus on our favorite things to do in this awesome mountain town.
+Here are some of the adventures that we enjoy most when we visit Virginia’s Star City.

 Learn About Roanoke’s Railroad History